ZykeDev/duolingo-solver/README.md

-# duolingo-solver
+# Duolingo Solver
-Partial Duolingo Solver for failable lessons.
+A partial Duolingo Solver for failable lessons.